SoK: Log Based Transparency Enhancing Technologies: Essential Mechanisms

-A prefix tree, as used by CONIKS~\cite{melara2015coniks} to allow users reliant on a PKI (e.g., for communication apps) to verify the consistency of the public keys of other users who they communicate with, has leaf nodes ordered in lexicographic order.
-This makes it efficient to look up values in the tree, although showing that the log is append-only now requires linear sized proofs.
-For example, in the case of CONIKS, a client can register user name-to-key bindings in the Merkle tree's leaf nodes, which other clients can then lookup on behalf of other users.
-To verify the name-to-key binding in the tree, the client checks the signed tree root (STR), which includes the root hash and a hash of the previous STR so that successive STRs form a chain, and the inclusion of that name-to-key binding with the path from the root to the leaf node for that name-to-key binding.
+A prefix tree, as used by CONIKS~\cite{melara2015coniks} to allow users reliant on a PKI (e.g., for communication apps) to verify the consistency of the public keys of other users, has leaf nodes ordered in lexicographic order.
+This makes it efficient to look up values in the tree, although showing that the log is append-only now requires linear-sized proofs.
+For example, a client can register name-to-key bindings in the Merkle tree's leaf nodes, which other clients can then lookup on behalf of other users.
+To verify a name-to-key binding in the tree, a client checks the signed tree root (STR), which includes the root hash and a hash of the previous STR (successive STRs form a chain), and the inclusion of that name-to-key binding with the path from the root to the leaf node for that name-to-key binding.

 Non-inclusion of a name-to-key binding can also be checked by verifying that given an index (i.e., a name), there is no key data mapped to it.

 To prevent incidents, clients monitor their user's key bindings do not change unexpectedly and verify that the PKI's identity providers are presenting consistent versions of their key directories to all participants by checking that a provider has correctly signed the STR and that the hash of the previous STR matches what was previously seen.